tinyclub/linux-lab/README.md

 **Notes for Windows Users**:

-  - Please make sure your Windows version support docker: [Official Docker Documentation](https://docs.docker.com)
+  - Please make sure your Windows version support docker: [Official Docker Documentation](https://docs.docker.com) and determine Docker Desktop or Docker Toolbox should be used

   - Linux Lab only tested with 'Git Bash' in Windows, please must use with it
       - After installing [Git For Windows](https://git-scm.com/downloads), "Git Bash Here" will come out in right-button press menu